Speakers

 Toni Horn

 Lived experience with Neurodiversity and CPD training designer specialising in neurodiversity and dyslexia.
 Passionate about change and diversity.
-Keynote speaker and founder of 'Think Differently with Us'.
+Keynote speaker and founder of 'NeuroEmpower CIC and children's book author'.

 Show more...